stas-demydiuk/ewpe-smart-mqtt/README.md

 ewpe-smart/{deviceId}/set {"Pow": 1, "SetTem": 24}
 ```

+Supported features depend on your AC unit, full list can be found [here ](https://github.com/tomikaa87/gree-remote#reading-status-of-a-device)

 ## Supported devices
 All devices which can be controlled via EWPE Smart app should be supported, including: